Minneapolis Stormwater Utility Fee FAQ

 Why is it important to manage stormwater?

-Minneapolis needs to manage stormwater to protect people's homes and properties, the environment, lakes, streams & rivers.
+Minneapolis, like other communities, needs to manage stormwater to protect people's homes and properties, the environment, lakes, streams & rivers.
 If this is not done, stormwater will cause flooding, erosion and pollution.
 Heavy rains that flood streets and yards can result in property damage.
 Stormwater runoff also picks up pollutants and debris from streets, parking lots & yards, carrying them into our lakes, rivers and streams.

 What is the stormwater utility fee on my bill?